shrutikapoor08/devjoke/README.md

 Thank you for adding a DevJoke.
 At text jokes at the **TOP** of the page, add your joke followed by `***`.
 Add images at the **BOTTOM** with a reference to the image in the README file.

 ***

+Q - What is the bravest yet the stupidest thing to do?
+A - Ask an Intern to deploy a production code without reviewing it.

+***
 Question - What is the most used language in programming?

 Profanity.